 - Measure 19 of this package announced that the Commission would strive to facilitate cross-border distribution of certain private pension products.
 Specifically, the Commission would examine the need to remove contract law-related obstacles to the design and distribution of life insurance products with savings/investment functions.

 2011 European Parliament calling for inclusion of insurance contracts in contract law legislative intiatives and adoption of a proposal for Regulation of Common European Sales Law

 - The European Parliament resolution of 8 June 2011 reiterated the Parliament's earlier call to include insurance contracts within the scope of an optional legislative proposals on contract law.

-Following the Green Paper consultation, the Commission adopted a proposal for a Regulation of the European Parliament and of the Council on a Common European Sales Law on 11 October 2011.
-The scope of the proposal was limited to contracts for the sale of goods, contracts for the supply of digital content and contracts for related services, as sale of goods accounts for the major share of intra-EU trade and trade in digital products has a growing economic importance.
+- Following the Green Paper consultation, the Commission adopted a proposal for a Regulation on a Common European Sales Law on 11 October 2011.
+This proposal dealt primarily with the sale of goods and did not deal with insurance law.
 Nevertheless, having considered all responses to the Green Paper, the Commission took note of the concerns expressed by stakeholders from the insurance sector.

 2010 Consultation on contract law: concerns of the Insurance sector

 - In 2010 the Commission launched a Green Paper on policy options on progress towards a European contract law for consumers and businesses.

 A number of stakeholders from the insurance sector, in particular representatives of insurance undertakings and insurance intermediaries, responded and noted that differences in contract law posed obstacles to cross-border trade in insurance products.